 In this less common type of child abuse (previously called Munchausen syndrome by proxy and now called factitious disorder imposed on another), a caregiver intentionally tries to make doctors think that a healthy child is sick.
-The caregiver typically gives false information about the child's symptoms, for example, stating that the child has been vomiting or complaining of abdominal pain.
+The caregiver typically gives false information about the child's symptoms, for example, stating that the child has been vomiting or complaining of abdominal pain when the child has not been vomiting or complaining.
 However, caregivers sometimes also do things to cause symptoms, for example, giving the child drugs.
 Sometimes, caregivers make it seem as though the child is sick by adding blood or other substances to specimens being used for laboratory tests.

 Different cultures have different ways to discipline children.
 Some cultures use corporal punishment, which is any punishment that is physical and causes pain.
 Severe corporal punishment, which includes whipping, burning, and scalding, is physical abuse.
 However, for lesser degrees of corporal punishment, such as spanking, the line between socially accepted behavior and abuse is blurred among different cultures.
 Some experts suggest that corporal punishment that is done in anger or to hurt the child or that results in visible injuries is not legitimate in any culture.

 Medical practices also vary in different cultures.
-Certain cultural practices (such as female genital mutilation) are so extreme they constitute abuse.
+Certain cultural practices (such as female genital mutilation) are so extreme they constitute abuse in the United States.
 However, certain folk remedies (such as coining and cupping) often cause bruises or minor burns that can look as though they are the result of severe corporal punishment but are not.

 The symptoms of neglect and abuse vary depending partly on the nature and duration of the neglect or abuse, on the child, and on the particular circumstances.
 In addition to obvious physical injuries, symptoms include emotional and mental health problems.
 Such problems may develop immediately or later and may persist.